Here is a sample resume we recently produced for an administrative officer or administrative assistant in Singapore.

 - Some companies look for an administrative executive who has an experience related to the department he or she will be overseeing.
 For example, administrative officers who will be handling supply, inventory, and distribution should be able to highlight his or her work experience in packaging, warehousing, shipping, logistics, transportation, and related operations.
 With this in mind, make sure to tailor your CV according to the industry you are applying for, highlighting particular skill sets that match the requirements of the employer.

 - Sign up for an account on LinkedIn and join groups related to office administration roles and functions.
 Make sure to create a strong online profile that represents you and you professional experiences.
-Here’s our comprehensive guides on finding jobs through social media and writing a great LinkedIn profile.
+Here’s our comprehensive guide on writing a great LinkedIn profile.

 - Create a winning cover letter and send it along with your resume.
 The cover letter will serve as an introduction about yourself and is a great venue to answer the question “Why should we hire you?”